Jotabeche: Eruptive history

 Jotabeche was active between 7 and 5 mya ago, spanning the late Miocene and Pliocene.
 The end of volcanic activity at Jotabeche occurred at the same time as the northeastern arm of the Juan Fernandez ridge passed beneath the volcano.
 After end of activity at Jotabeche volcanism occurred farther east at Incapillo.
 15.3 ± 0.8 and 17.2 ± 0.7 mya the Las Gallinas ignimbrite formed east of Jotabeche, but its origin is unknown.

 The Santa Cecilia domes of Jotabeche were active 24.3 ± 0.7 mya and 24.1 ± 0.8 mya based on potassium-argon dating of an eroded tuff ring.
 Between 18 and 16 mya the Jotabeche Norte stratovolcano was active in the region.
 Some rhyolitic lava domes intruded into the caldera are 10 mya old.
 The Negro Francisco ignimbrite was erupted 8.5 mya ago and covers a surface area of 39.05 km2 around the Laguna del Negro Francisco; it is the initial activity of Jotabeche.
 5.9–6.2 mya the Jotabeche ignimbrite covered a surface area of 3.18 km2.
 The Negro Francisco ignimbrite was erupted from a NW-trending fault and flowed between the Jotabeche Norte and La Laguna stratovolcanoes to the Laguna del Negro Francisco depression and across it.
 The so-called Pircas Negras andesitic lava flows occur at the same time as the younger Jotabeche activity.
 Andesitic-dacitic lava domes along the La Gallina fault are of the same age.

 At Copiapo and Jotabeche, the volcanic activity has been subdivided in three phases, the first being the "normal" volcanic phase, a second phase with a drop in magma supply and the formation of more differentiated magmas in crustal magma chambers such as rhyolites and at the end the eruption of andesites along fractures.
 Other volcanoes in the Maricunga belt display different evolutionary processes, probably because of a lesser tectonic influence.

 Archeology

-Research performed on Jotabeche in the 1980s demonstrated the existence of a shrine on Jotabeche.
+Research performed on Jotabeche in the 1980s demonstrated the existence of an Inka shrine on Jotabeche, including a walled platform.
 People probably climbed the mountain to use it during the southern summer months.
 Archeological sites in the region are not unknown: Copiapo, Incahuasi, Pastillitos and Los Patos also have archeological sites.